coderedf/DCMR/README.md

-# Disentangled Hashing for Cross-Modal Retrieval with Unified Representation
+# Alleviating the Inconsistency of Multimodal Data in Cross-Modal Retrieval

 ## Requirments
 - `python==3.5`